zombie5454/intro-to-oop-py-final/README.md

 To import questions, you can first try export one question bank and see the demand format of question bank

-Above supported functions can be executed by clicking the corresponding button on the UI.
+Above supported functions can be executed by clicking the corresponding buttons on the UI.

 # File structure
 UI/ : QtUI